As The Viet Vegan, I feel like homemade vegan Vietnamese pho is an obligatory recipe on here.

 - Cut off the tops and bottoms of onions and peel the onions.
 Peel and cut daikon.

-- In a large pan over medium heat, dry sear the onions, peeled ginger, and daikon to get a caramelized browned edge.
+- In a large pan over medium heat, dry sear the onions, peeled ginger, quartered cabbage, and daikon to get a caramelized browned edge.
 If you have a grill or BBQ, it would taste better to do this on there instead of the dry sear on a pan.
 They'll burn/char and that's okay, that's how you get a good depth of flavour.
 This will take 10-15 minutes.
+Alternatively you can broil everything in the oven, flipping until both sides gets some char.
+This will also take about 15 minutes.

 - Meanwhile in another non-stick pan, cook the slivered king oyster mushrooms with 1 tsp of mushroom broth powder until browned and caramelized.

-- To a large stock pot with at least 3 L of water, add the caramelized king oyster mushrooms (and rehydrated flower mushrooms if using), charred daikon, onion, and ginger and water and bring to a boil.
+- To a large stock pot with at least 4 L of water, add the caramelized king oyster mushrooms (and dried shiitake mushrooms), charred daikon, onion, cabbage, carrot, apple and ginger and water and bring to a boil.
 Lower to a simmer and cover.
 Let simmer for at least an hour.
-The longer you cook, the stronger the flavour.
-Many homemade pho broths are cooked for 8 hours, but this is fine if you cook for 1 or 2 hours.
+Ideally up to 5-6 hours for more depth.
+After about 45 min-1 hour, remove the onion and apple since they will completely dissolve if you cook it longer.

 - Meanwhile, cook the pho noodles until al dente (so when you add the steamy broth, they're perfectly chewy and delicious!), drain and segment into servings.
 It's easier to do this when they're freshly cooked, otherwise they'll drain into one big clump and be hard to divide.

-- Pour broth over pho noodles, garnishing the tofu, vegan Vietnamese sausage, culantro leaves, thai basil, bean sprouts, and a squeeze of lime.
-Add vegetarian hoisin sauce and sriracha to taste!
+- Pour broth over pho noodles, garnishing the tofu, sliced mushrooms (from the broth), vegan Vietnamese sausage, culantro leaves, Thai basil, bean sprouts, cilantro, green onion and a squeeze of lime.
+Add hoisin sauce and sriracha to taste!

 Laura O|PetiteAllergyTreats says